The History of ADHD and Its Treatments

-Attention deficit hyperactivity disorder (ADHD or ADD) wasn’t formally recognized as a distinct medical condition by the American Psychiatric Association (APA) until the late 1960s.
+ADHD wasn’t formally recognized as a distinct medical condition by the American Psychiatric Association (APA) until the late 1960s.
 But its core symptoms – hyperactivity, impulsivity, and inattention – have been recognized together in a cluster for much longer.

 Many authors say the history of ADHD dates back to the beginning of the 20th century with Sir George Frederick Still’s articles and lectures.
 Others believe its symptoms were first recorded by Sir Alexander Crichton as early as 1798, and described in the children’s stories of Fidgety Phil written by Heinrich Hoffmann in 18441.

 ADHD’s exact origin is slightly unclear because the condition wasn’t always called attention deficit.
 Through the years, the symptoms we now recognize as ADHD were referred to as:

 - Incapacity of attending with a necessary degree of constancy to any one object

 - Defect of moral control

 - Brain damage

 - Hyperkinetic impulse disorder

 - Attention deficit disorder: with and without hyperactivity (ADD)

 ADHD was first considered a defect of moral control, then a result of brain damage.
 Further research revealed its basis in the brain, and a genetic link between family members.
 Today, we still don’t know the exact causes of ADHD, but studies suggest three main factor: genetics, environmental factors, or a disruption of development – like a brain injury.